sarojvrc/Blog-Backups/cl0o39luz02od2onv4j5a322a.md

 An *application *is a computer program with an interface, enabling people to use the computer as a tool to accomplish a specific task.
 That means, a tool that fulfills our needs through the internet.
 That's it.

 For eg, if you want to buy a mobile from an online store, then you must need a platform to purchase it.
 This may be from your mobile or computer.
 Right?
 That platform is called an *Application*.
-Suppose, if you want to buy an iPhone 13 online, let's say from *amazon*, here, *amazon *is the *platform *that you are using for making the purchase.
+Suppose, if you want to buy an iPhone 13 online, then you need to first find a platform who offers online purchases.
+Let's say from *amazon*, here, *amazon *is the *platform *that you are using for making the purchase.
 So, *amazon *is the *application*.

 Got an idea of what an application is?